lc00/wiki-experiment/Vim.md

 * `<number><command><text>` is the same as `<command><number><text>`
 * `Ctrl + G` - Show page stats at the bottom of the screen`
 * The leader key is a prefix for custom hotkeys
+* `ga` tells you information about the character under your cursor

+## Vim philosophy

+* Lean heavily on `.`- prefer it to counts.
+It undos/redos better.